awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference-0003.md

 **Suggested solution**: Change occurrences of `CONCAT(str)` to `CONCAT(str, '')`\.

+In Athena engine version 3, functions can have no more than 127 arguments\.
+For more information, see [Too many arguments for function call](troubleshooting-athena.md#troubleshooting-athena-too-many-arguments)\.

 #### Geospatial function does not support varbinary input<a name="engine-versions-reference-0003-geo-spatial-function-does-not-support-varbinary-input"></a>

 **Error message**: FUNCTION\_NOT\_FOUND for st\_XXX